martini-alessandro/Maximum-Entropy-Spectrum/docs/usage/theory.md

-# More details on Maximum Entropy Spectral Analysis
+# More details on MESA

 ## Some theory